ferdv/ferdv.github.io/teaching/CS4500f19/index.markdown

 The final grades are based on these factors:

-- your project and warm-up assignments;
+- 54% project (incuding the final code walk)
-- your presentations;
+- 16% warm-up assignments
-- your lab book, and
+- 20% presentations
-- your active participation.
+- 5% lab book

-Exact weights TBD.
+- 5% participation

 <!--
 - your project and warm-up assignments (60%), which includes the final code walk;